hashicorp/terraform-website/content/source/docs/enterprise/install/active-active.html.md

 As mentioned above, the Active/Active architecture requires an existing [automated installation](https://www.terraform.io/docs/enterprise/install/automating-the-installer.html) of Terraform Enterprise that follows our [best practices for deployment](https://www.terraform.io/docs/enterprise/before-installing/reference-architecture/index.html).

-The primary requirement is an Auto Scaling Group (or equivalent) with a single instance running Terraform Enterprise.
-This ASG should be behind a Load Balancer and can be exposed to the public internet or not depending on your requirements.
-As mentioned earlier, the installation of the Terraform Enterprise application should be automated completely so that the ASG can be scaled to zero and back to one without human intervention.
+The primary requirement is an auto scaling group (or equivalent) with a single instance running Terraform Enterprise.
+This ASG should be behind a load balancer and can be exposed to the public Internet or not depending on your requirements.
+As mentioned earlier, the installation of the Terraform Enterprise application should be automated completely so that the auto scaling group can be scaled to zero and back to one without human intervention.

-The application itself should be using [External Services](https://www.terraform.io/docs/enterprise/before-installing/index.html#operational-mode-decision) mode to connect to an external PostgreSQL database and block storage.
+The application itself must be using [External Services](https://www.terraform.io/docs/enterprise/before-installing/index.html#operational-mode-decision) mode to connect to an external PostgreSQL database and object storage.

-All admin and application configuration must be automated via your settings files, i.e. it cannot have been configured via the Admin UI.
+All admin and application configuration must be automated via your settings files and current with running configuration, i.e. it cannot have been altered via the Replicated Admin Console and not synced to the file.
 Specifically, you should be using the following configuration files:

-*   **/etc/replicated.conf** which houses the configuration for the Replicated installer
+*   `/etc/replicated.conf`    - contains the configuration for the Replicated installer
-*   **/etc/ptfe-settings.json** which controls the configuration of TFE itself
+*   `/etc/ptfe-settings.json` - contains the configuration for the TFE application

--> **Note**: The location for the latter is controlled by the "ImportSettingsFrom" setting in `/etc/replicated.conf`
+-> **Note**: The location for the latter is controlled by the "ImportSettingsFrom" setting in `/etc/replicated.conf` and is sometimes named `settings.json` or `replicated-tfe.conf`

 The requirement for automation is two-fold.
 First, the nodes need to be able to spin up and down without human intervention.
-More importantly though, you will be disabling the Admin UI altogether later in this guide. **The Admin UI does not function correctly when running multiple nodes and must not be used** after Step 3 below.
+More importantly though, you will need to ensure configuration is managed in this way going forward as the Replicated Admin Console will be disabled. **The Replicated Admin Console does not function correctly when running multiple nodes and must not be used**.

 ### Step 1: Prepare to Externalize Redis